L0uizZ/steganograpy/README.md

 <h3>decoding data</h3>
 <p>three pixels are read at a time, till the last value is odd, which means the message is over<br>
 every 3-pixels contain a binary data, which can be extracted by the same encoding logic<br>
-If the value if odd the binary bit is 1 else 0
+If the value is odd the binary bit is 1 else 0
 </p>

 <h2> dependencies </h2>